YETI coolers recalled over injury risk

-(WXIN) – More than 1 million YETI coolers are being recalled over a risk involving the magnet-lined closures.
+More than 1 million YETI coolers are being recalled over a risk involving the magnet-lined closures.
+KTLA’s sister station WXIN reports.

 The Consumer Product Safety Commission said the recall involves the YETI Hopper M30 Soft Cooler 1.0 and 2.0, Hopper M20 Soft Backpack Cooler and SideKick Dry Gear Case.
 The products have a main pocket closure lined with high-powered magnets enclosed in a heat-sealed plastic strip.